sudosays/dotfiles/README.md

 + [ ] Recipes for programs to install
 + [ ] Branched configs for multiple setups
 + [ ] MultiOS setups

+## How should .xprofile, .xsession, and .xinitrc be used?

+In my case I use `.xprofile` for environment setup persistent to X-sessions, and `.xsession` to run background processes for the WM.

+For other WMs it might make sense to have special files for `.xprofile`, `.xsession`, etc. Those would go in the directory of the WM being riced and stow'd with it.